What Are Incoterms? International Commercial Terms Meanings and Usages

 Free On Board (FOB) Incoterm

 The “Free On Board” incoterm specifies that the seller of a product will arrange for its packaging, transportation to the port and safe loading onto its selected marine vessel — paying for all fees, duties and taxes along the way.
-After the freight in question is properly loaded and secured to the ship transporting it, the buyer takes over all subsequent arrangements/charges.
-Here is the breakdown of responsibility for the FOB incoterm:
+After the freight in question is "on board" the ship transporting it, responsibility transfers to the buyer for all subsequent arrangements/charges.

 • Freight packaging – Seller